bassmanitram/actions-for-nautilus/configurator/help.md

 In this example, the **Start HTTP server here** action only applies to directories.

-The available filetypes are defined by Gnomeitself and are, therefore, presented in a selection list:
+The available filetypes are defined by Gnome itself and are, therefore, presented in a selection list:

 ![Command action tabs](images/available-filetypes.png)